khaiwyon/materials/week_1/day_2/header.md

 - Finally, try out the responsive view by dragging and shrinking your browser size, see what changes.

-- Challenge, try making canges to your header, set a different background color, change the font-size and colors, change the height.
+- Challenge, try making changes to your header, set a different background color, change the font-size and colors, change the height.
 Play around.